cyberborean/rdfbeans/src/site/markdown/quickstart.md

 The RDFBeans-annotated properties will be inherited down through the levels of your class hierarchy.

 You may also want to extract interfaces from your classes to separate method signatures from their implementations.
-In this case, all RDFBeans annotations can be moved to the interfaces so the implementing classes would derive annotations implicitly.
+In this case, all RDFBeans annotations can be moved to the interfaces so that the implementing classes would derive annotations implicitly.

 This is where the second RDFBeans databinding method comes into play.
 If you have interfaces specifying RDFBean classes in your object model, you don't need their actual implementation classes.